Matthew R. Watkins

 Secrets of Creation vol. 1: The Mystery of the Prime

 Numbers was self-published in June 2010, receiving praise from Sir Roger Penrose and nobel physics laureate Brian Josephson, as well as popular maths authors Ian Stewart, Alex Bellos and Clifford Pickover.
-The trilogy was completed in early 2013 and is set for republication in late March 2015 by Liberalis Books.
+The trilogy was completed in early 2013 and was republished in spring 2015 by Liberalis Books.

 Here are a few (mostly non-mathematical) things I find rather interesting at the moment: